 Today, Marxan is the most widely used systematic conservation planning software, having been used in 184 countries to design marine and terrestrial reserve systems (Ball et al. 2009).
 Although Marxan supports several algorithms for solving conservation planning problems, most conservation planning exercises use its implementation of simulated annealing (SA), an iterative, stochastic metaheuristic algorithm for approximating global optima of complex functions (Kirkpatrick et al. 1983).
-By conducting thousands of individual runs, each with millions of iterations, Marxan aims to generate solutions that are near-optimal.
-One of the reasons why Marxan uses SA instead of integer linear programming (ILP), is that ILP was not well suited to solve problems with nonlinear constraints and penalties, such as problems trying to create spatially compact or connected solutions (i.e. compactness and connectivity goals) and generally took a lot longer than SA to solve problems (Sarkar et al. 2006, Haight and Snyder 2009).
+By conducting thousands of simulations to determine the impact of different candidate solutions, Marxan aims to generate solutions that are near-optimal.
+One of the reasons why Marxan uses SA instead of exact integer linear programming (EILP) methods, is that EILP methods were historically not well suited to solve problems with nonlinear constraints and penalties, such as problems trying to create spatially compact or connected solutions (i.e. compactness and connectivity goals) and generally took a lot longer than SA to solve problems (Sarkar et al. 2006, Haight and Snyder 2009).
+These EILP shortcomings have largely been overcome in recent years (Beyer et al. 2016).
 However, the SA approach provides no guarantee on solution quality.
-As a consequence, conservation scientists and practitioners have no way of knowing if their solutions are highly suboptimal.
+As a consequence, conservation scientists and practitioners have no way of knowing how suboptimal their solutions are.
+Optimal being the configuration of protected areas that delivers the desired benefits and the lowest cost.

 eIn a recent simulation study, Beyer et al. (2016) found that Marxan with simulated annealing can deliver solutions that are orders of magnitude below optimality.
-They compared Marxan to integer linear programming (ILP) (Wolsey and Nemhauser 1999), which minimizes or maximizes an objective function (a mathematical equation describing the relationship between actions and outcomes) subject to a set of constraints and conditional on the decision variables (the variables corresponding to the selection of actions to implement) being integers (Beyer et al. 2016).
-Unlike metaheuristic methods such as SA, prioritization using ILP will find the optimal solution or can be instructed to return solutions within a defined level of suboptimality.
-Some have argued that ILP algorithms are well-suited for solving conservation planning problems (Cocks and Baird 1989, Underhill 1994, Rodrigues and Gaston 2002), but until recent advances in computational capacity and algorithms, it has been impossible to solve the Marxan-like systematic conservation planning problems with ILP for large problems (Haight and Snyder 2009, Beyer et al. 2016).
+They compared Marxan to exact integer linear programming (EILP) (Wolsey and Nemhauser 1999), which minimizes or maximizes an objective function (a mathematical equation describing the relationship between actions and outcomes) subject to a set of constraints and conditional on the decision variables (the variables corresponding to the selection of actions to implement) being integers (Beyer et al. 2016).
+Unlike metaheuristic methods such as SA, prioritization using EILP will find the optimal solution or can be instructed to return solutions within a defined level of suboptimality.
+Some have argued that EILP algorithms are well-suited for solving conservation planning problems (Cocks and Baird 1989, Underhill 1994, Rodrigues and Gaston 2002), but until recent advances in computational capacity and algorithms, it has been impossible to solve the Marxan-like systematic conservation planning problems with EILP for large problems (Haight and Snyder 2009, Beyer et al. 2016).
+(Beyer et al. 2016) recently introduced a linearization solution to the nonlinear constraint problem to find efficient solutions in an EILP framework, which greatly improved the utility of EILP for solving conservation planning problems.

-Here we compare integer linear programming with simulated annealing (i.e. Marxan) for solving systematic conservation planning problems using real-world data from Western North America.
-We found that ILP generated high quality solutions 1,000 times faster than simulated annealing that could save over $100 million (or 13%) for realistic conservation scenarios when compared to solutions obtained from simulated annealing.
+Here we compare exact integer linear programming methods with simulated annealing as used in Marxan, for solving minimum set systematic conservation planning problems (Rodrigues et al. 2000) using real-world data from Western North America.
+The goal of solving the minimum set problem is to find the places that maximize biodiversity, while minimizing reserve cost.
+We found that EILP generated high quality solutions 1,000 times faster than simulated annealing that could save over $100 million (or 13%) for realistic conservation scenarios when compared to solutions obtained from simulated annealing.
 These results also hold true for problems aiming for spatially compact solutions.
 Our findings open up new possibilities for scenario generation to quickly explore and compare different conservation prioritization scenarios in real-time.

 Material and Methods